vardhanshorewala/matic-docs/docs/home/polygon-basics/zkEVM-basics.md

 ### DeFi Applications

-Because of **Polygon zkEVM**’s high security and its censorship resistance nature, it is a good fit for DeFi applications.
+Because of **Polygon zkEVM**’s high security and its censorship resistance nature, it is a good fit for [DeFi applications](https://www.alchemy.com/dapps?sub-category=Analytics+Tools%2CDapp+Templates%2CDecentralized+Oracles%2CGas+Tools%2CMEV+Analytics+Tools%2CMEV+Tools%2CQuest-to-Earn+Tools%2CRelayers%2CToken+Price+APIs%2CWeb3+Bridges&category=DeFi+Tools&chain=Polygon).
 Unlike Optimistic Roll-ups where users have to wait for up to 7 days for deposits and withdrawals, ZK-rollups don’t have to wait for long periods in order to deposit / withdraw.

 ### NFT, GameFi, and Enterprise Applications

 Low gas cost, high TPS, and greater security level coupled with Ethereum composability will surely attract blue chip NFTs, GameFi, and Enterprise applications to build on top of zkEVM.
+Some popular NFT developer tools on the polygon ecosystem can be found [here](https://www.alchemy.com/list-of/nft-tools-on-polygon).

 ### Payments

 Users interested in transacting with each other in real-time with a near-instantaneous and low-fee environment will appreciate the value **Polygon zkEVM** provides.
+There are several [developer tools](https://www.alchemy.com/dapps/cask-protocol), which help in scaling the architecture of payment tools in Polygon.

 ## Further Reading